 What is the purpose of NOT being allowed to take your bag in the gallery?
-If on the other hand you can walk over the artwork, jump on it, dance with it, handle it in any way you can think of?
+If on the other hand, you can walk over the artwork, jump on it, dance with it, handle it in any way you can think of?

 Counterproductive restrictions of the old age

 Obviously, many galleries have completely outdated restrictions.
 I am telling you: what is the purpose of NOT being allowed to take your bag inside?
-If on the other hand you can walk over the artwork, jump on it, dance with it, handle it in any way you can think of?
+If on the other hand, you can walk over the artwork, jump on it, dance with it, handle it in any way you can think of?
 The dress from Saraswati’s work you could even put on and leave the gallery dressed in the art piece!
 But bags are being demonized?!
-What is the purpose of the restriction for not using flash photography in the gallery, if all other kinds of photographing are allowed?!
+What is the purpose of the restriction for not using flash photography in the gallery, if all other kinds of photography are allowed?!

 Flood in the shadow of the selfies

-Finally, I would like to add that it was me who first noticed the big puddle of water in between the artworks on the first floor and informed the staff.
+Finally, I would like to add that it was I who first noticed the big puddle of water in between the artworks on the first floor and informed the staff.
 The broken air conditioning system created the little lake two meters wide, without any personnel noticing it.
 I guess they were all occupied by protecting the artworks from the dangerous attacks of bags and purses.